ASBESTOS EXPOSURE AND MESOTHELIOMA

 Anyone who comes into contact with asbestos dust and fibers may be at risk.
 However, certain occupations have shown a high incidence of asbestos related disease due to their consistent and regular work with asbestos products.
 These include machinists and Navy machinist mates, pipefitters, pipecoverers, steamfitters, drywall and sheetrock workers, maintenance workers, automotive and equipment mechanics, electricians, boiler workers, plumbers, roofers, riggers, and shipyard workers to name a few.
 Members of the same household as asbestos workers have also shown an increased risk of asbestos related diseases.

 The shipbuilding industry in Virginia is one of the primary sources of asbestos exposure.
-Because of the numerous shipyards, such as the Newport News Shipyard (the largest private shipyard in the world), the Norfolk Naval Shipyard (the largest naval shipyard in the world), the Horne Brothers Shipyard, Colonna Shipyard, Metro Machine, Norfolk Shipbuilding and Drydock Company, and others, hundreds of Virginia shipyard workers and dozens of family members have died from mesothelioma.
+Because of the numerous shipyards, such as the Newport News Shipyard (the largest private shipyard in the world), the Norfolk Naval Shipyard (the largest naval shipyard in the world), the Horne Brothers Shipyard, Colonna Shipyard, Metro Machine, Norfolk Shipbuilding and Drydock Company, and others, hundreds of Virginia shipyard workers and dozens of family members have died or been severely disabled from mesothelioma, asbestos lung cancer, or asbestosis.

 The many Virginia shipyards, especially in and around Norfolk and Newport News, are also responsible for exposing the crewmembers of Navy ships to asbestos.
 Many have since contracted asbestos related cancers such as mesothelioma.
-Whether aboard ship, while stationed in Virginia or based in Newport News, or during an overhaul in the Norfolk Navy Yard, the close quarters and poor ventilation, along with ubiquitous use of asbestos materials, have caused thousands of cases of Mesothelioma in Navy Veterans.
+Whether aboard ship, while stationed in Virginia or based in Newport News, or during an overhaul in the Norfolk Navy Yard, the close quarters and poor ventilation, along with ubiquitous use of asbestos materials, have caused thousands of cases of mesothelioma, asbestos lung cancer, and asbestosis in Navy Veterans.

 Other leading environments for exposure include large industrial plants such as the Yorktown Amoco refinery, the Yorktown boiler plant, the Hopewell Allied Chemical plant, various Virginia Power Company plants and others.
 Automobile repair shops are also sources of asbestos exposure through brakes, clutches, and gasket work.